Prostatitis

 • Urethra that has narrowed

-• Prostate that has increased in size
+• Prostate that has grown

 • Past urinary tract infections